 High Level Take: For my up front assessment, I much prefer the Hydro Flask available here because it is more versatile and cost effective than the S’well.

 Different cap options.
 Like flex cap and straw lid

 Hydro Flask reusable water bottle is easily the more well-known of the two brands, which goes to show that this steel bottle has been a longtime favorite of many different types of people for quite a while.
-Hydro Flask bottles are vacuum insulated stainless steel bottles that are as equally popular for serious outdoor adventurers as they are for daily water bottle use around home, work, and school.
+Hydro Flask bottles are vacuum insulated stainless steel bottles that are equally popular for serious outdoor adventurers as they are for daily water bottle use around the home, work, and school.

-NOTE: We first reviewed the Hydro Flask in depth here.
+NOTE: We first reviewed the Hydro Flask in-depth here.

 Hydro Flask bottles are available as:

 - 18 ounces standard mouth (11 colors)

 - 21 ounces standard mouth w/ sports cap (6 colors)

 - 32 ounces wide-mouth w/ straw lid (9 colors)

 - 40 ounces wide-mouth w/ straw lid (8 colors)